UK Border Agency criticised over intelligence use

 John Vine said intelligence was used inconsistently and the outcome of allegations was not always tracked.

 He also warned some staff could be disproportionately targeting some nationalities.

-Ministers say the UKBA's "intelligence-led" approach is focusing resources where they were most needed.'Driving force'
+Ministers say the UKBA's "intelligence-led" approach is focusing resources where they were most needed.

 The agency receives about 100,000 pieces of intelligence a year, often reports of people working illegally.

 But the report said the agency couldn't say how much of this information led to investigators apprehending illegal workers, or those trying to enter the UK unlawfully.

 "There is a real need for the agency to focus more rigorously on the actual outcome of intelligence," said Mr Vine.